We are nothing without the support of our friends, families, and partners.

 We went a little Miata-crazy this issue, too.
 Not only is a brand new, 2015 MX-5 on the cover, we also had some inspired conversations with Robert Fuge and Martin Sarukhanyan.
 Robert started his own aerodynamics engineering company – Humming Aero – and Martin owns Project Lazarus – a crowd funded race car built with used parts.

-Car Part Kings joined the team as an Official GBXM Partner – meaning they’re helping us grow our dream – and we got to know how co-founder Michael Dash decided to dive head first into the deep end of the online automotive retail pool.
+Official GBXM Partner – meaning they’re helping us grow our dream – and we got to know how co-founder Michael Dash decided to dive head first into the deep end of the online automotive retail pool.
 How is building a project vehicle like building a multi-million dollar online parts business?
 Exactly.

 Tony Martin, old school gearhead, broke out the photo albums, scanned some pictures, and told us about some of the machines he still kicks himself over selling decades back, but also how he keeps his current hot rod builds cheap and attainable.
 You’ll find no garage queens in this one.
 Tony drives his vehicles rain or shine.
 Good guy with a great attitude.